synergy-au/pmd-analyser-action/README.md

 ### analyse-all-code

 Used to determine whether you just want to analyse the files changed or the whole repository.
-Note that if you wish to analyse the files changed on pushes only, you will need to set the fetch-depth in the checkout action in the workflow to '0'.
+Note that if you wish to analyse the files changed, you will need to set the fetch-depth in the checkout action in the workflow to '0'.

 -   required: false
 -   default: 'false'